PokerBox/OSU-RM-tpu/README.md

 # OSU-RM-tpu
 This is an auto detection project running on google coral tpu.
+It is supported by python API.
 The goal of this project is to get high performance detection for armor boards in the RoboMaster competition.
 The project is tested on a coral tpu and achieved 40-50 fps.
 The models provided in ```/models``` are not garanteed to run on any camera.
 Should try to create your own dataset using your camera and train a model to achieve higher accuracy.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development.
+For more information, check [instructions from google](https://coral.withgoogle.com/docs/dev-board/get-started/).

 ### Prerequisites